ParaLock/UE5OnWine/README.md

 # Overview
-This repo contains a collection of scripts and instructions for compiling and running Unreal Engine 5 from scratch under Wine.
+This repo contains a collection of scripts and instructions for compiling and running Unreal Engine 5 from source under Wine.

 ## Prerequisites